Fellowship & Residency

 Mentorship continues remotely through the remainder of the year via video call sessions.
 Fellows are expected to foster a culture of mentorship in the region and are strongly encouraged to share their experiences and knowledge gleaned during their stay in LA with their local filmmaking communities.
 Selected filmmakers are recognized as Film Independent Fellows and will receive career-long support and eligibility to apply for Film Independent grants.

 Global Media Makers Labs

 The Global Media Makers Labs help further the current projects of Fellows by introducing them to industry veterans who can offer both guidance on craft and individual feedback on the project.
-Fellows work with Mentors to further develop their projects – through one-on-one meetings and in intimate group sessions – over the course of the seven-week program.
+Fellows work with Mentors to further develop their projects – through one-on-one meetings and in intimate group sessions – over the course of the six-week program.
 The Labs are structured to support writers, directors and producers who are still creatively engaged in the development process; those who welcome feedback and discussion will most benefit.
 Selected participants are required to focus on and develop the project with which they have applied to the program.

 The Screenwriting Lab supports writers applying with a completed draft of a feature film or a television pilot they wish to workshop during the program.
 Applicant must be the author of the script he or she submits and must control the rights to the project.